solo-io/supergloo/docs/content/guides/federate_identity.md

 cacerts   certificates.mesh.gloo.solo.io/issued_certificate   5      5m3s
 ```

 In the previous section, we bounced the Istio control plane to pick up these intermediate certs.
 Again, this is being [improved in future versions of Istio](https://github.com/istio/istio/issues/22993).

+##### Disabling Shared Trust Process

+The automated trust process described above can be disabled by simply omitting the `mtlsConfig` field from the VirtualMesh.
+Doing so
+will prevent Gloo Mesh from managing Istio's certificates.
+This is useful in scenarios where establishing shared trust between
+service mesh deployments is performed manually or by some external process.

 ##### Multi-cluster mesh federation